Darkade/Darkade.github.io/_posts/2020-09-21-role-of-dice.md

 _^DMG.
 Ch8 Using Ability Scores_

-This is because, in part it is hard to come up with consequences for everything.
-So if the DM asks for a roll, the characters fail and there are no consequences it quickly becomes the kind of game where PCs roll -> fail -> nothing happens.
+This is because, in part, it is hard to come up with consequences for everything.
+So if the DM asks for a roll, the characters fail and there are no consequences it quickly becomes the kind of game where `PCs roll -> fail -> nothing happens`.
 The DM expected a success on a roll for the story to progress and the PCs get frustrated with the inaction.

-Meanwhile in PbtAs the responsabilty of when to roll falls on the mechanics themselves.
-The rules read **"to do it you have to do it"** meaning if a move would trigger then a roll is ~~most likely~~ required.
+Meanwhile in PbtAs the responsibility of when to roll falls on the mechanics themselves.
+The rules read **"to do it you have to do it"** meaning if a move would trigger then it triggers and a roll is ~~most likely~~ required.
+Not optional.

 Moves are written in a way that reinforce the character's archetypes and make them significant to their actions.
 For example: